 A Parent’s Guide to Driving Schools in Halton and Hamilton, Ontario.
 As parents ourselves, we understand the importance of finding the right driving school for our teenage drivers.
 In this list, we’ve curated a selection of reputable driving schools that cater to the needs of both new learners and those looking to refine their skills.
 Join us as we navigate through the options available, ensuring a smooth and safe journey for our young drivers.

-7 Driving Schools to Get Your Teenager Driving
+7 Drivers Ed Providers to Get Your Teenager Driving

 If you have a 16 year old in your home they may be itching to get behind the wheel and driving the family vehicle.
 Ontario has a 2-step process.
-After completing the written test, may families turn to driving schools for in class and in car driving lessons, but where to turn?
+After completing the written test, many families turn to approved driving instructors for in class and in car driving lessons, but where to turn?

-1. Drive Wise is a driving school in Burlington.
-They offer a Start Safe plan with 20 hours of in class and 10 hours of in car instruction and a Deluxe Start Safe program with 20 hours of in class and 14 ours of in car instruction.
+Drive Wise is a driving school in Burlington.
+They offer a Start Safe plan with 20 hours of in class and 10 hours of in car instruction and a Deluxe Start Safe program with 20 hours of in class and 14 hours of in car instruction.

-• G1G2 has offices in Burlington, Hamilton, Milton, Oakville and Waterdown.
-There are 3 offices in Burlington alone, on Appleby, Plains and Sutton.
+G1G2 has offices in Burlington, Hamilton, Milton, Oakville, Cambridge and Waterdown.

 Catch up on what we’ve been covering!
 Here are our latest reads, hot off the presses just for you.
 Never miss an article when you subscribe to our weekly newsletter filled with kid-friendly fun and events.